 September – October and May – June

 Arrival: Bathroom, hang up coats

 10 Minutes: Welcome and Introduction

-Students are divided into small groups to take part in the tour and activities, and each group participates in all components of the program.
+Students are divided into two or three small groups to take part in the activities.
+Each group participates in all components of the program.

 Information and Reservations